 Developed after high quality limestone deposits were uncovered in an existing quarry, today Linwood ranks as one of the largest underground limestone mines in the country.

-Two distinct ledges of operation yield high-calcium limestone.
-Both ledges meet Iowa's highest level of classification for concrete aggregates.
+Two distinct ledges of operation yield high-calcium limestone and dolomitic lime.
+Both ledges meet Iowa’s highest level of classification for concrete aggregates.
 In addition, the high purity of Linwood limestone makes it ideal for chemical production.

 After stone is extracted from the mine, it is transported to a primary crusher.
 Following the initial crushing process, the material is then sized and screened in accordance with customer specifications.
 Finally, Linwood products are either stockpiled or transported to the chemical plants for further processing.